NUCLEAR WARS

 Ancient sages like Erwin Schrodinger and John Von Neumann wrote that consciousness is fundamental and exists outside the brain.

 Life-forms plug into consciousness.
 A modern analogy is televisions, which rely on the cable company to broadcast their shows.
 Televisions decay and are thrown away but the underlying programming doesn’t go away.
-New televisions come on-line and the programming continues.
+New televisions come on-line and programming continues.
 Plug in and enjoy.
 It’s all good fun.

 In this sense, no one dies; everyone lives.
-It’s important that the world becomes a good place for all conscious-life because, let’s face facts squarely, humans are not able to control where or how or under what circumstances they will live after they die.
+It’s important the world becomes a good place for all conscious life because—let’s face facts—humans are not able to control where or how or under what circumstances they will live after they die.
 They cannot control anything about who and where they will be when they pop up again after they’re gone.

 Who is built that way?